Tighter Mask Rules, More Tests As WHO Warns Of Europe Virus Spike - UrduPoint

 "If the important outbreaks are controlled quickly and if we manage to ensure that there are no (other) outbreaks of such magnitude, we will have a much more contained situation." - On-the-spot tests - French President Emmanuel Macron on Friday met his top ministers to discuss contagion measures, and his prime minister Jean Castex later announced on-the-spot tests would be required for travellers visiting from 16 high-risk countries including the United States.

-Masks are now mandatory on public transport and in shops and enclosed spaces in France but there are fears that the summer holidays could see a spike in cases with people flocking to beaches and tourist spots.
+Masks are now mandatory on public transport, in shops and enclosed spaces across France and there are fears that the summer holidays could see a spike in cases with people flocking to beaches and tourist spots.

 Britain on Friday made it compulsory to wear a face covering in shopping centres, banks, takeaway outlets, sandwich shops and supermarkets, following the lead of Scotland.

-Exceptions have been made, for example, for children under 11 or people with respiratory problems, but anyone refusing to cover their nose and mouth risks a fine of up to �100.
+Exceptions have been made, including for children under 11 or people with respiratory problems, but others who refuse to cover their nose and mouth risk a fine of up to �100.

 Germany will offer free coronavirus tests to all returning travellers in new measures agreed Friday.

-Austria also made face masks mandatory again in supermarkets, food stores, post offices, bank branches and health care facilities in addition to public transport and pharmacies.
+And Austria made face masks mandatory again in supermarkets, food stores, post offices, bank branches and health care facilities along with public transport and pharmacies.

 "It was a mistake to lift mandatory mask use so soon," said one shopper, Andreas Poschenreither.

+Bolivia meanwhile postponed its general election for a second time because of the pandemic, putting it off until October 18, while South Africa said it was closing public schools for a month from July 27.

-There was bad news in China and India -- the two world's most populous nations -- as new clusters emerged.
+There was also bad news in China and India -- the world's two most populous nations -- as new clusters emerged.

 Chinese authorities said Friday they would introduce a wave of testing in the port city of Dalian, home to about six million people.

-The Dalian health commission said the city had to "quickly enter wartime mode".
-It announced strict new measures, including on-the-spot nucleic acid tests to detect the virus.
+The Dalian health commission said the city had to "quickly enter wartime mode" to stop any spread.
+It announced strict new measures, including on-the-spot nucleic acid tests.

 Kindergartens and nurseries have been closed, and some communities have been placed under lockdown, according to state-run newspaper Global Times.

-India's death toll overtook France's on Friday with 30,601 fatalities.
-Officials said there were nearly 50,000 new cases overnight.
+India's death toll overtook France's on Friday at 30,601.
+Officials said there were nearly 50,000 new cases of the virus overnight.

-State governments have now brought in fresh restrictions as cases soar, including in IT hub Bangalore.
+State governments have now brought in fresh restrictions as cases soar, including in the IT hub Bangalore.

 UN projections have warned the virus could kill 1.67 million people in 30 low-income countries.

-Virus restrictions have been bolstered in several countries this week, including Australia and Belgium as well as in Hong Kong and the Japanese capital Tokyo.
+Virus restrictions have been bolstered in several other countries this week, including Australia and Belgium, as well as in Hong Kong and the Japanese capital Tokyo.